 Our analysis differs from this body of work, both in its focus on a high-stakes setting (the board of directors) and in its reliance on large-sample evidence derived from a natural experiment rather than field or case studies.
-In this way, we hope to contribute to the personnel economics literature.
-In addition, our study is, to the best of our knowledge, the first to introduce the notion of strategic interaction from the personnel economics literature to the analysis of boards.
-This allows us to shed new light on the inner workings of boards, by showing that strategic considerations influence directors' monitoring behavior, which traditionally has been studied in the context of monetary incentives, reputation, and career concerns (see, for example, Adams and Ferreira (2008) and Masulis and Mobbs (2014)).3
+In this way, we hope to contribute to the personnel- and organizationeconomics literatures.
+In addition, our study is, to the best of our knowledge, the first to introduce the notion of strategic interaction from the personnel- and organization-economics literatures to the analysis of boards.
+This allows us to shed new light on the inner workings of boards, by showing that strategic considerations influence directors' monitoring behavior, which traditionally has been studied in the context of monetary incentives, reputation, and career concerns (see, for example, Adams and Ferreira (2008) and Masulis and Mobbs (2014)).4